hwd404/SHAP-FOLD-PY/README.md

 </code>

-We trained a xgboost model with above code, then prepare the training data:
+We trained a xgboost model with above code, then prepared the training data:

 <code>